Enjin Wallet Review

 Hot wallets are generally considered less safe due to possible device based vulnerabilities (CPU or Memory flaws) which could compromise the security of the mobile phone.
 That being said, Enjin wallet’s can be considered to be the best out of all mobile wallets.
 For large amounts of cryptocurrency storage, we recommend the use of cold wallets like the Ledger Nano X.

 We found the security of Enjin Wallet to be the best among mobile wallets, with external security audits confirming our viewpoint.
 We give it the highest security rating of 4/5 – the highest possible rating for “hot wallets“.

-QR Airdrops (Enjin Beam)
+Scan for QR Airdrops (Enjin Beam)